-Lisa Pickoff-White is one of KQED News' online producers.
+Lisa Pickoff-White is KQED's Senior Interactive News Producer.
 Her work has been honored with awards from the Online News Association, Investigative Reporters and Editors, Society of Professional Journalists and SXSW Interactive.
 Lisa specializes in visual journalism, including photography and data.

 Lisa Pickoff-White's Latest Posts